Skip to main content

 MAN1181.82

-A 21-point spread from NEW at 73.33 percent to BTH at 94.33 percent.
+A 26-point spread from POU at 70.64 percent to BTH at 96.39 percent.
 For comparison, the spread between the highest and lowest U.S. states in published NCLEX-RN pass rates over this same period was roughly 10 to 15 percentage points.
 The within-institution spread is larger than the cross-state spread.

 That ratio is the thread phase 04 develops most thoroughly.
 It also frames how the case study reasons about the data.
 Cohort effects, program-pathway effects, and regional effects all exist in this dataset and all matter, but none of them comes close to the campus-level variation.
 Whatever explains the gap between NEW and BTH is the lever the analysis is trying to surface.

-The two lowest campuses, NEW (45 attempts) and POU (235 attempts), are small relative to BTH (194) but POU is comparable in size to the top performers and still bottom-ranked.
-The campus spread is not a small-sample artifact.
+The two lowest campuses, POU (235 attempts) and NEW (45 attempts), sit at nearly the same rate, but POU is the more telling case: at 235 first attempts it is comparable in size to the top performers and still near the bottom, so the campus spread is not a small-sample artifact.

 This is how an analytical thread emerges from data.
 Not from a research question imposed on the data, but from a GROUP BY whose ordered output asks a question the reader did not already have.